-The study guides featured here are created for the Barring Freedom exhibition and delve into the roles of the arts in the struggle for prison abolition.
+The study guides featured are created for Barring Freedom, a group exhibition which highlights the roles of the arts in the struggle for prison abolition.
 The artworks from the exhibition are organized into five themes of engagement as related to the issues of prisons and abolition: a brief introduction to the problem and the role of art in this struggle, the histories that structure our current system of incarceration and policing, the ways the carceral state shapes a vision of the world, how to bridge the distance between inside and outside the prison, and imagining possibilities for abolitionist futures.

 Credits: Alexandra Moore, Abram Stern, Aaron Samuel Mulenga, Chloe Murr

 We intend for these resources to act as pathways through the different artworks and artist interviews.
 They are available to anyone interested in thinking critically about prisons and policing.
 We believe that art—and the forms of poetic, nonlinear thinking that it encourages—can open the issues in novel ways, offering compelling routes into challenging discussion topics.

 Each study guide contains a selection of artworks and short clips from the artist interviews that exemplify the theme, as well as quotes from selected key readings and links to other relevant artworks from the exhibition.
 There are questions throughout to encourage reflection, and at the bottom of the guides are suggested further readings and resources.